Last Updated and Effective December 2024

 7. Contact Us

-If you have any questions or comments about this Privacy Policy, please feel free to contact the Firm at Compliance@silverpointcapital.com or (203) 542-4230.
+If you have any questions or comments about this Privacy Policy or requests with regards to the personal data we hold about you, please feel free to contact the Firm at Compliance@silverpointcapital.com, (203) 542-4230, or by writing to Silver Point Capital, L.P., Attn: Compliance, 2 Greenwich Plaza, First Floor, Greenwich, CT 06830, USA.

 Privacy Notice For California Consumers

 This notice contains disclosures required by the California Consumer Privacy Act, as amended by the California Privacy Rights Act (“CPRA”).
 Terms defined in the CPRA have the same meaning when used in this notice.
-This notice is only relevant to California residents (“consumers” or “you”), including job applicants and current or former employees.
+This notice is only relevant to California residents (“consumers” or “you”), including job applicants and current or former employees, and applies only to collection or other use of “personal information” that is subject to the CPRA.
 Consumers with disabilities may contact the Head of Human Resources (Phone: (203) 542-4435; Email: CCPR.info@silverpointcapital.com) to obtain this notice in an alternative format.

 Information We Collect.
 In the past 12 months, we have collected and disclosed for a business purpose the following categories of personal information (“Personal Information”):